GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - Insert or remove (Gutenberg) blocks in bulk
 - Validate that a new post contains a mandatory block
 - And much more...

-Gato GraphQL supports Persisted Queries out of the box.
-Persisted queries are similar to WP REST API endpoints, however they are created and published directly within the wp-admin, using the GraphQL language (and no PHP code at all).

-With persisted queries, you can have the great user experience of GraphQL, while having the security from a REST API, limiting clients and visitors to only query the data that you have defined in advance.

-You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks.

-=== Go PRO ===

-Unleash your capabilities with **[Gato GraphQL PRO](https://gatographql.com)**, which contains all our PRO extensions for Gato GraphQL.

 Gato GraphQL PRO can handle the functionality from multiple plugins: